foremanmining/foreman-slack-todd/README.md

-# foreman-telegram-bot
+# foreman-slack-todd
-The Foreman Telegram bot.
+The Foreman Slack bot.